"""

 :attr:`model` attribute and is also specified as the first positional argument for the class constructor.
 The

-catalogue is stored in the :attr:`catalogue` attribute and can also be specified in the class constructor as a
+catalog is stored in the :attr:`catalog` attribute and can also be specified in the class constructor as a

 keyword argument of the same name.